pmjdebruijn/ShuttlePRO/README.md

 (Note the `CC60~` event in the jog wheel translations.
 The `~` suffix indicates that `CC60` is to be treated as an endless rotary encoder which represents relative changes of the jog wheel value in a special "sign bit" format, see the readconfig.c file for details.)

-To try it, run `shuttlepro -j`, fire up Ardour, and configure a Mackie control surface in Ardour which takes input from the MIDI output of the `shuttlepro` client.
+To try it, run `shuttlepro -o`, fire up Ardour, and configure a Mackie control surface in Ardour which takes input from the MIDI output of the `shuttlepro` client.
 The playback controls and the jog wheel should then work exactly like a real Mackie-like MIDI controller connected directly to Ardour.